 When a student has completed a minimum of 9 and a maximum of 15 semester hours of graduate work at Northern Illinois University (exclusive of work taken as a student-at-large), the record of his completed graduate work will be reviewed to determine if he is eligible for admission to candidacy.
-To be admitted to candidacy at the completion of 9-15 hours of graduate work, the student must: (1) have a minimum graduate grade-point average of 3.00 for all courses taken in the Graduate School at Northern Illinois University (this average must have been earned in the major field as well as in the total program); (2) have on file in the Graduate School and be following a program of courses approved by an adviser; and (3) have removed all deficiencies.
+To be admitted to candidacy at the completion of 9-15 hours of graduate work, the student must: (1) have a minimum graduate grade-point average of 3.00 for all courses taken in the Graduate School at Northern Illinois University (this average must have been earned in the major field as well as in the total program); (2) have on file in the Graduate School and be following a program of courses approved by an adviser; and (3) have removed all deficiencies, including Mathematical Sciences 210 or its equivalent or a first course in calculus.
 In accordance with these conditions, a student who fails to be admitted to candidacy will be given an academic dismissal.